 A transoesophageal echocardiogram is an ultrasound of your heart performed via the oesophagus, which provides better quality images than a standard echocardiogram.
 The results are useful in evaluating the size of the different chambers of the heart, the quality of the valves, the heart’s pumping ability and in identifying other problems of the heart that will help your doctor reach a diagnosis.

-These procedures are done in hospital in a cardiac catheterisation laboratory.
+These procedures are undertaken in hospital in a cardiac catheterisation laboratory.
 An angiogram uses x-ray dye (contrast) to help assess the condition and function of your arteries and veins, and to determine the source of any problems, such as blockages.
 During the procedure, a long thin tube called a catheter is inserted into a major artery or vein and guided to the heart.
 A small amount of dye is injected through the catheter which shows up the artery or vein on the x-ray.
 This allows for your cardiologist to see where there are blockages or problem areas.

 If a blockage is identified, your cardiologist may be able to address this by inserting a stent during the procedure via a catheter.
 A stent is a small metal mesh tube which acts as a support to open up the narrowed artery.
 Download our angiogpraphy, angioplasty and stenting information flyer.

 Electrophysiology studies are done in hospital in a cardiac catheterisation laboratory and investigate your heart's electric system and the causes of an irregular heartbeat (arrhythmia).
 During the procedure, a long thin tube called a catheter is inserted into a major artery or vein and guided to the heart.
 Your cardiologist then uses electrical impulses to make your heart beat faster or slower.
 The results from this investigation help determine which part of your heart is causing the arrhythimia.